 There are plenty of classic ’90s movies that don’t need a reboot or a sequel decades after their initial release.
 Hocus Pocus, a piece of cinematic perfection, would seemingly fall into that category — how could anyone possibly capture the original magic?
 But when we found out that Bette Midler, Sarah Jessica Parker, and Kathy Najimy were all reprising their original roles as the Sanderson Sisters, well, let’s say we were even more excited than when Sarah Sanderson (played by Parker) sees a cute boy.
 But, alas, news about Hocus Pocus 2 was slow-going at the start.
 Was this *really* happening?
 When would it come out?
 And when, for the love of all things witchy, would we be getting a Hocus Pocus 2 trailer?
 Unlike the Sanderson Sisters, fans fortunately don’t have to wait 300 years.

-Keep reading to find out all the details you’re dying for — like the release date, obviously — and to watch the just-dropped trailer (it looks so good, guys).
+Keep reading to find out all the details you’re dying for — like the release date, obviously — and to watch the just-dropped full-length trailer teasing the Sanderson Sisters’ backstory (it looks so good, guys).

 When will Hocus Pocus 2 hit theaters?